zoot101/snapraid-daily/README.md

 those are still sent as normal.

 Set to \"yes\" to use, leave commented out or set to \"no\" to disable.
-Note that if one is using the notification hooks (see below), they are also disabled on successful runs.
+Note that if one is using the notification hooks (see below), they are also disabled on successful runs if this option is used, but still called when errors are encountered.

 ### force\_zero

 By default during **sync**, if SnapRAID encounters a file of zero size that was not previously of zero size, it will report this as an error and exit the sync.
-This is possible to happen during a system crash in Linux systems, so is **NOT RECOMMENDED** to user.
+This is possible to happen during a system crash in Linux systems, so is **NOT RECOMMENDED** to use.
 This option causes SnapRAID to continue to sync anyway in this condition.

 Set to \"yes\" to use, leave commented out or set to \"no\" to disable.

 ### force\_empty

-If one or more of the disks are found to now be empty whereby in the past they were not SnapRAID will report this as an error and stop the sync.
+If one or more of the disks are found to now be empty whereby in the past they were not, SnapRAID will report this as an error and stop the sync.
 This is **NOT RECOMMENDED** to use, but is included for certain edge conditions that may require it.
 This option causes
 SnapRAID to continue to sync anyway in this condition.